Hafs ibn Albar: Other works

 Jewish writers of later years referred to Hafs as the author of the Book of al-Quti, a compilation of moral maxims.
-Some have theorised that the Book of al-Quti and the Book of the Fifty-Seven Questions are identical.

 Death and legacy

 Ibn Qūṭiyya wrote that Hafs ibn Albar was still alive in 961.
 Given that Hafs says in the prologue to his Psalter that it "was written in the year 889 in the ear of Christ our Lord, who guides the soul on the right path", it seems that Hafs' career was at least 72 years long.
 Hafs was highly esteemed among the Christians, Jews and Muslims of Spain and his works describing the Trinity, the nature of Christ and the Eucharist were seen as definitive long after his death.
 His translation of the Psalms also remained popular after his death, not only for its intended Ecclesiastic and Monastic use, but among Muslims and Jews as well.
 It is this version that Al-Qurtubi, Moses ibn Ezra and Ibn Gabirol used.
 Al-Qurtubi also quoted from Hafs' polemic and Book of the Fifty-Seven Questions.
 Al-Qurtubi said "Hafs was one of the most penetrating minds of the Christian ‘priests’, who was better versed in Arabic than any of them... studying [Islamic] branches of learning and surpassing all other Christians in this."

 The “Alcalde de los Mozárabes” that existed after Toledo was reconquered by the Christians in 1085 is believed to be the continuation of the title of Count of the Christians of Toledo.
 The Arabised Christian culture of Toledo would last for centuries after the death of Hafs, with some Arabic cultural elements surviving even into the Early Modern Era.